Table of Contents

 You will learn a lot about electronics while studying bipolar junction transistors (BJTs).
 Transistor chemistry is primarily what is built into integrated circuits.
 So, even if you don’t need build a circuit with transistor components, knowing about them will help you understand the limitations of different ICs.
 There are also many times that you have to add a transistor to an IC base circuit in order to get the desired results.

 While building prototype circuits, you will most likely use transistors that are in the TO-92 package.
-That’s when the plastic transistor component has a curved back side, and a flat front side with the part number on it.
-Some other stuff is probably also written on it.
+That’s when the plastic transistor component has a curved back side, and a flat front side with the part number on it, and usually some other stuff written on it.
 Three metal terminals come out of the bottom.

-You usually have to find (google search) the datasheet of the part number that you are interested in, in order to know it’s pin layout and other electrical properties specific to that part number.
+You usually have to find (google search) the datasheet of the part number that you are interested to learn it’s pin layout and other electrical properties specific to that part number.
 Lots of different types of components come in the TO-92 package.
 Even 3 terminal integrated circuits.

 The 2N3904 NPN BJT will work in a lot of circuits that require an NPN BJT.
 You will often see that part number next to the NPN BJT schematic symbol on a schematic diagram.
 You can use another NPN BJT that meets the required specification.
 You just have to make sure that the collector, base, and emitter make the right connections.
 There’s a number of different pin layouts for BJTs.